ericalli/static-site-boilerplate/README.md

 ## Support & Contributing

-For general questions about Static Site Boilerplate, tweet at [@ericalli].
+For general questions about Static Site Boilerplate, tweet at [@ericalli](https:twitter.com/ericalli).

 Anyone is welcome to contribute.
 If you decide to get involved, please take a moment to review the following: